deepaklearner/sample_cypher/simple1.md

-v1.1
+v1.2

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

 WITH e, 1 AS level, [e.managerid] AS managers

-// Collect manager hierarchy up to 4 levels, appending each manager to the list OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, level + 1 AS level, managers + [m.employeeNumber] AS managers WHERE m IS NOT NULL
+// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, level + 1 AS level, CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS managers
+WHERE m IS NOT NULL

 OPTIONAL MATCH (m2:User {employeeNumber: m.managerid})
-WITH e, m2, level + 1 AS level, managers + [m2.employeeNumber] AS managers
+WITH e, m2, level + 1 AS level, CASE WHEN NOT m2.employeeNumber IN managers THEN managers + [m2.employeeNumber] ELSE managers END AS managers
 WHERE m2 IS NOT NULL

 OPTIONAL MATCH (m3:User {employeeNumber: m2.managerid})
-WITH e, m3, level + 1 AS level, managers + [m3.employeeNumber] AS managers
+WITH e, m3, level + 1 AS level, CASE WHEN NOT m3.employeeNumber IN managers THEN managers + [m3.employeeNumber] ELSE managers END AS managers
 WHERE m3 IS NOT NULL

 OPTIONAL MATCH (m4:User {employeeNumber: m3.managerid})
-WITH e, m4, level + 1 AS level, managers + [m4.employeeNumber] AS managers
+WITH e, m4, level + 1 AS level, CASE WHEN NOT m4.employeeNumber IN managers THEN managers + [m4.employeeNumber] ELSE managers END AS managers
 WHERE m4 IS NOT NULL

 // Output the result